foundations-fall-2016/session2/README.md

 nav>ul>li.t-cuisines*4>a[href="cuisines.html"]{cuisines}
 ```

+Create an HTML file and save it as `cuisines.html`.

+* duplicate lines `cmd-d` and
-Edit the html (cmd-d / multiple cursors - cmd / opt + cmd) to complete the classes and links:
+* use multiple cursors `cmd` to complete the classes and links so you end up with:

 ```html
 <nav>